Google announces Pixel 3 with dual front-facing cameras and Android Pie, starting at $799

 Around the back of the Pixel 3 and Pixel 3 XL, a glass panel extends about a fifth of the way down from the top, encircling a single Sony IMX 12.2-megapixel camera (with laser autofocus and dual pixel phase detection) and an LED flash.
 It’s an all-aluminum affair below the glass’ bifurcating line, interrupted only by a fingerprint sensor and an embossed “G,” Google’s shorthand logo.

 There’s more to the fingerprint sensor than meets the eye.
 Google calls it Pixel Imprint, and claims it becomes more accurate over time as it reads your finger.
-It also does double duty as a notifications shortcut: swiping down on the sensor reveals Android’s notifications shade.
+It also does double duty as a notifications shortcut: Swiping down on the sensor reveals Android’s notifications shade.

 Flip the Pixel 3 and 3 XL around and you’ll see the display bonded to subtly curved glass shielding.
 (Both phones are IP68 certified, meaning they’ll survive in up to five feet of water for 30 minutes.)
 Beneath it is one of two front-firing stereo speakers that are 40 percent louder than last year’s models, and opposite it near the top of the phone is a proximity sensor, an ambient light sensor, and dual front-facing cameras.